-Audit Objectives Determine whether disbursements to students were made or returned to the funds ED in accordance with required time frames; and whether required reviews were made and required documents and approvals were obtained before disbursing SFA funds.
+Audit Objectives Determine whether disbursements to students were made or returned to ED or HHS in accordance with required time frames; and whether required reviews were made and required documents and approvals were obtained before disbursing SFA funds.

-Determine whether the school has implemented a Direct Loan quality assurance system and is not charging borrowers an origination fee.
+Determine whether the school has implemented a Direct Loan quality assurance system and is not charging borrowers fees of any kind for origination activities or for the provision of any information necessary for a student or parent to receive a Direct Loan or any benefits associated with a Direct Loan.

 - a.
 Review a sample of disbursements to students and verify that they were made or returned in accordance with required time frames, and for Direct Loan schools that are on the reimbursement or cash monitoring payment method, that the institution only requested funds from ED for students to whom the institution had already disbursed funds. - b.
+For instances in the sample tested in procedure a. above where disbursements created a credit balance in the student account and the student or parent did not provide an authorization for the institution to retain funds, verify that the institution provided the credit balance amount to the student within 14 days of the date the balance was created. - c.
 For instances in the sample tested in procedure a. above where disbursements created a credit balance in the student account and the institution retained the credit balance, verify that the institution was not on the reimbursement or heightened cash monitoring payment method and obtained the student or parent's authorization before retaining a credit balance.
-For an institution on the reimbursement or heightened cash monitoring payment method, verify that the institution disbursed the credit balance to the student prior to requesting funds from ED.
+For an institution on the reimbursement or heightened cash monitoring payment method, verify that the institution disbursed the credit balance to the student prior to requesting funds from ED. - d.
+Review loan or other files to verify that the institution performed required procedures and obtained required documents prior to disbursing funds.

-- c.
-Review loan or other files to verify that the institution performed required procedures and obtained required documents prior to disbursing funds. - d.
-Determine whether the school has documented its Direct Loan quality assurance system in accordance with 34 C.F.R.
-685.300(b)(9) and Electronic Announcement, November 13, 2013, Direct Loan Quality Assurance Requirement Reminder. - e.
+- e.
+Determine whether the school has documented its Direct Loan quality assurance system in accordance with 34 CFR 685.300(b)(9) and Electronic Announcement, November 13, 2013, Direct Loan Quality Assurance Requirement Reminder. - f.
 Review the charges to students, fee schedules, and catalog, noting any charges for Direct Loan origination activities to determine whether the institution charged students a Direct Loan origination fee.